 Innovative models to design algorithms and imagine new tasks that push the boundaries and bring to life intelligent systems in our everyday lives.

 - ICML 2019 EXPO Workshop: Recent Work on Machine Learning at NAVER

 During the last two decades, research in machine learning has evolved from the status of promising science to industrial reality.
 Formalized as an optimization task under constraint or as a mathematical integration, solutions to problems now exist that were previously considered beyond reach.
 In this context, the disciplines of machine learning and optimization constitute a cornerstone of the conception and development of systems with the capabilities to adapt and enhance through time.

 We propose innovative models to design algorithms and imagine new tasks that push the possibilities given by this incoming revolution.
 These will make our ambient intelligence vision a reality by bringing to life intelligent systems to supervise, enhance, secure and automate our everyday activities.

-The team works across deep learning, autonomous indoor robotics, adversarial learning protocols, machine reading and optimization in large graphs.
-We contribute to the development of the cutting edge products of NAVER LABS and are very active in the scientific communities producing papers and being involved in conferences and workshops in a variety of ways.
+We works across deep learning, autonomous indoor robotics, adversarial learning protocols, machine reading and optimization in large graphs.
+We contribute to the development of the cutting edge products of NAVER LABS and are very active in the scientific community where we produce papers, contribute code and datasets and organise conferences, workshops and challenges.